Just-LuisD/Just-LuisD/README.md

 # Hey there! 👋

-By day, I'm a coding crafstman building applications for software-defined radios, with a dash of automated test scripts for ASICs.
+By day, I'm a coding crafstman building applications for software-defined radios, with a dash of automated test scripting for ASICs.
 I also tinker with drivers for all sorts of cool test gear like signal generators, network analyzers, and signal analyzers to make test scripting a breeze.

 By night, I'm a software adventurer.
 I love to dive into different realms of software engineering.
 Here are some of my current quests: